PayMaya/PayMaya-EMV-QR/Merchant-Presented/README.md

 # Data Object ID Allocation

-An ID of a primitive data object or a template is either allocated by EMVCo, Reserved for Future Use (RFU) by EMVCo, RFU by PayMaya, RFU by BayadCenter, or Unreserved.
+An ID of a primitive data object or a template is either allocated by EMVCo, Reserved for Future Use (RFU) by EMVCo, RFU by PPMI, RFU by PayMaya, RFU by BayadCenter, or Unreserved.

 IDs allocated by EMVCo have a meaning, representation, and format as defined by EMVCo in this, and related, specifications.